MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Labs/LAB_AK_02_develop_code_features_github_copilot.md

 1. To push the new branch to the remote repository, select **Publish Branch**.

-## Develop a feature that enables a librarian to determine the availability status of a book
+#### Task 2: Develop a feature that enables a librarian to determine the availability status of a book

 In this section of the exercise, you use GitHub Copilot to help you implement a new feature for the library application.
 Your new feature enables a librarian to determine the availability status of a book.